danlawinc/smartconnectsdk-ios-sample-app/README.md

 App cannot register or unregister for UDP events.<br />
 By default mobile app acts as pass thru to send UDP events to Danlaw Server.
 But for datalogger with BLEAP configuration, UDP Events are delivered to the mobile app.

-- Data that can be received using UDP channel:<br />
+Data that can be received using UDP channel:<br />
- 1. Event PIDs<br />
+ - Custom events pre defined by Danlaw's communication protocol<br />
+ Refer 'List of Formatted PIDs' section of Danlaw SmartConnect Installation guide for a complete list of the PID IDs and its respective return Objects.<br />
- **Note:** Event PIDs have to be preconfigured in datalogger to receive udp events.
+ **Note:** Events have to be preconfigured in datalogger to receive udp events.

 1. Set this flag to “false” to send acknowledgement manually.(Default value: true)